soywiz-archive/cscodec/README.md

 Currently supports:

-  * h264 - Ported [h264j](http://code.google.com/p/h264j/) project (h264 have some small graphic glitches that I have to fix, but can decode videos just fine)
+  * h264 - Ported [h264j](http://code.google.com/p/h264j/) project (h264j already hd some small graphic glitches that I have to fix, but it can decode videos just fine)